-EDU 151 Creative Activities
+EDU 151 Creative Activities 3 0 0 3

 This course covers planning, creation and adaptation of developmentally supportive learning environments with attention to curriculum, interactions, teaching practices and learning materials.
-Emphasis is placed on creating and adapting integrated, meaningful, challenging and engaging developmentally supportive learning experiences in art, music, movement and dramatics for all children.
-Upon completion, students should be able to create, adapt, implement and evaluate developmentally supportive learning materials, experiences and environments.
+Emphasis is placed on creating and adapting integrated, meaningful, challenging and engaging developmentally supportive learning experiences in art, music, movement and physical skills, and dramatics.
+Upon completion, students should be able to create, manage, adapt and evaluate developmentally supportive learning materials, experiences and environments.

-EDU 153 Health, Safety & Nutrition
+EDU 153 Health, Safety, & Nutrition 3 0 0 3

-This course covers promoting and maintaining the health and well-being of all children.
+This course focuses on promoting and maintaining the health and well-being of all children.
 Topics include health and nutritional guidelines, common childhood illnesses, maintaining safe and healthy learning environments, recognition and reporting of abuse and neglect and state regulations.
-Upon completion, students should be able to demonstrate knowledge of health, safety, and nutritional needs, safe learning environments, and adhere to state regulations.
+Upon completion, students should be able to demonstrate knowledge of health, safety, and nutritional needs, implement safe learning environments, and adhere to state regulations.

-EDU 157 Active Play
+EDU 157 Active Play 2 2 0 3